Christina's Cucina

 Back onto the subject of Lord of the Rings, on our way out of Tongariro National Park (by car), we stopped at another filming location, Tawhai Falls.
 This waterfall was used for Gollum’s Pool.

-We could have spent days in Tongariro National Park, but again, had to think about our departure in a few days from Auckland and made our way towards Rotorua.
+We could have spent days in Tongariro National Park, however, we had to keep our impending departure from Auckland in mind, and made our way towards Rotorua.

 If you are planning a trip to New Zealand, I’d highly recommend visiting Tongariro National Park, and try to schedule a few days there if possible.
 For more information on Chateau Tongariro Hotel, click on the link below.